Quiz about Inflation, deflation and stagflation (Macroeconomics Concepts)

 (b) Keynes

-Question: Which of the following is / are the easiest way(s) to handle inflation in the economy ?
+Which of the following is/are the easiest way(s) to handle economic inflation?

 (A) Increase the money supply in the economy.